PRVR: Partially Relevant Video Retrieval: Our Method

-In this section, we first introduce the definition of positive and negative pairs for similarity learning.
+In this section, we first introduce the definition of positive and negative pairs for model training.
 Inspired by MIL \cite{dietterich1997solving,maron1997framework}, we define that a query and video pair is positive if the video contains certain content that is relevant to the query, and negative if no relevant content in the video.

-Based on the above definition, we jointly use the triplet ranking loss \cite{faghri2017vse++,dong2021dual} and InfoNCE loss \cite{miech2020end,zhang2021video} that are widely used in retrieve related tasks, and found them complementary.
+Based on the above definition, we jointly use the triplet ranking loss \cite{faghri2017vse++,dong2021dual} and infoNCE loss \cite{miech2020end,zhang2021video} that are widely used in retrieval related tasks, and find them complementary.
 Given a positive video-query pair $(v, q)$, the triplet ranking loss over the mini-batch $\mathcal{B}$ is defined as:

 where $m$ is the margin constant, $S(\cdot)$ denotes the similarity function which we can use the clip-scale similarity $S(\cdot)_c$ or the frame-scale similarity $S(\cdot)_f$.
-Besides, $q^-$ and $v^-$ respectively indicate a negative sentence sample for $v$ and a negative video sample for $s$.
+Besides, $q^-$ and $v^-$ respectively indicate a negative sentence sample for $v$ and a negative video sample for $q$.
 The negative samples are randomly sampled from the mini-batch at the beginning of the training, while being the hardest negative samples after 20 epochs.